pauloguerraf/portfolio_nuxtjs/content/articles/bdp_touch.md

 ---
 title: BdP Touch
-description: This is a description for the article about me
+description: Experiences developed for futuristic bank branch
+role: Tech Lead
 img: /projects_images/bdp_touch/poster.jpg
 alt: nice image
-tags:
-  - web development
 ---

 ## There is just so much to write about me.
 Where do I start?